tsgrissom/PotterPlus/README.md

 * Remove unnecessary parameters from spells
 * Make actions and effects consistent (`class: SphereEffect` -> ` class: Sphere` or `class: VelocityAction` -> `class: Velocity`)
 * Add distances to mobs so they are less crazy persistent
-* Update wiki with more stuff, fix folder structure info
 * Implement longapparate based on recall again

 ### Known bugs